kosmatov/ssh_client/README.md

 # SSHClient

-Ruby SSH client used Open3 and OpenSSH to interact with any remote shell
+Ruby SSH client uses Open3 and OpenSSH to interact with any remote shell

 ## Installation